F5Networks/f5-openstack-docs/docs/guides/includes/topic_assign-floating-ip.rst

 Assign a Floating IP Address
 ````````````````````````````

-Use the Horizon dashboard to assign a floating IP address to the instance.
+Use the OpenStack dashboard to assign a floating IP address to the instance.

 1. Go to :menuselection:`Project --> Compute --> Instances`, then choose :guilabel:`Associate Floating IP` from the drop-down menu in the :menuselection:`Actions` column.